JohnHush/Caffe2Windows/README.md

 * **input:** an **IplImage \*** image ( could be gray scale or RGB type ).
 * **output:** an output show the infered label ( 0 - 9) or NAN( when the input actually sends no red pixels )

+## feedback
+* 1. there will be some numerical unstable problem when using gray scale image,i.e 8.jpg and return the determinant is zero warning..
 ## Contents

 We basically break the project into several parts, the two main parts are **Model Training Phase** and **Data Prediction Phase**.